Meeting Schedule & Deadlines

 The IRB convenes the fourth Thursday of every month with exceptions for University closures.

 If a proposal requires review by the convened board, it must be submitted via IRBNet by the first Thursday of the month in order to be placed on the agenda for the meeting that month.

-All proposals in IRBNet are assigned to one of the agenda dates below based on date of submission.
+All proposals in IRBNet are assigned to one of the agenda dates based on date of submission.
 However, only full board proposals are reviewed on that day; all other proposals are reviewed on a rolling basis.